verus-lang/verus-analyzer/docs/dev/verus-upstream-sync.md

 - Verifier command construction, JSON diagnostic parsing, and proof-action error context.
 - VS Code Verus acquisition and `VERUS_BINARY_PATH` propagation.
 - User-facing `verus-analyzer` protocol, configuration, command, and artifact names.
+- Fork CI and release workflow repository gates, VSIX names, and marketplace publishing.

 Archive the pre-sync tip before each update and checkpoint each layer after its focused tests pass.
 This keeps future conflict diagnosis and regression bisection tractable.

+Before declaring a sync complete, refresh `upstream/master`, run both the self-contained nextest suite and the verifier-backed proof-action suite, validate the TypeScript extension, and smoke-test the host release bundle.
+Search release workflows and package metadata for stale upstream artifact or repository names; internal Rust crate and binary names may remain `rust-analyzer` where changing them would add no user-facing value.